acmutd/hackportal/docs/set-up.md

 ## Firebase Setup
  Follow the instructions in the [Firebase Setup doc](./firebase-setup.md) to see how to set Firebase up for your hackathon.

+## Hackerpack Setup
+Follow the instructions in the [Hackerpack Setup docs](./hackerpack-setup.md) to see the different ways to set up the hackerpack.
+This is a place where you can display your detailed event info, workshops, food, tech guides, and whatever else you want.
+We have made it as simple as creating a Notion page (though you can definitely write your HTML!).

 # Starting the Server
 Run the development server: